Percy Sykes: Military career

 Sykes was commissioned into the 16th Lancers, but transferred to the 2nd Dragoon Guards in 1888.
 He was posted to India and made several journeys through Persia and Baluchistan.
 When he was a second lieutenant, he was elected a Fellow of the Royal Geographical Society in November 1891.
 He was sent on a secret mission in November 1892 when he went to Uzbekistan on the Trans-Caspian Railway.
 Promotion to lieutenant followed on 26 April 1895, and to captain on 8 December 1897.
-During the Second Boer War he served as second in command of the 9th Battalion, Imperial Yeomanry until September 1901.
+He was Consul at Kerman in Persia for several years in the 1890s.
+During the Second Boer War in South Africa he served as second in command of the 9th Battalion, Imperial Yeomanry until September 1901.
 He later served with the Intelligence Department and was wounded in the leg.
-He was appointed a Companion of the Order of St Michael and St George (CMG) in the 1902 Coronation Honours list on 26 June 1902 In late 1902 he transferred to the Indian Army, and was Consul at Kerman in Persia.
+He was appointed a Companion of the Order of St Michael and St George (CMG) in the 1902 Coronation Honours list on 26 June 1902 In late 1902 he joined the Indian Political Department, and transferred to the Indian Army.
 Over the next few years he made extensive journeys in the Middle East and was appointed consul-general for Khūzestān in 1906.